Welcome to Wild Acres CLRC Registered Nubian Goat Herd!

 - We do not sell unregistered does or doelings.

-- Deposits are not refundable on cancelled orders.
+- Deposits are non-refundable on canceled orders.

-- Please see these webpages: Goats For Sale , Goat Policy and Orders and Links | Wild Acres for more information on Goat Care and Ownership.
+See Goats For Sale, Goat Policy and Orders, and Links | Wild Acres for more info.

 Here is the webpage from the CLRC /Canadian Goat Society for registration information, tattoos, tests and contacts for goat owners: